Northwest Railway Museum: Passenger cars

 The Northwest Railway Museum maintains 18 passenger cars of various time periods, manufactured between 1881 and 1998.
 Most of these cars were built by either Barney and Smith, the St. Louis Car Company, or Pullman.
-Several of the passenger cars operate with one of the museum's 2 RS4-TCs and/or Northern Pacific 924 for excursion service on the Snoqualmie Valley Railroad.
+SP&S passenger cars 213, 218, 272, and 276 normally operate with one of the museum's diesel locomotives and/or Northern Pacific 924 for excursion service on the Snoqualmie Valley Railroad.

 Freight, industrial, and maintenance of way equipment

 The museum owns a total of 39 other railway equipment artifacts in various forms, previously operating for a wide variety of Northwest railroads.
 While not included as historic equipment, there are also various pieces of equipment used to maintain the railway, some of which dates as far back as the 1950s.

 Heritage railroad

 The Northwest Railway Museum operates a heritage railroad called the Snoqualmie Valley Railroad.
-This 5.5 mi route allows museum visitors to experience a train excursion aboard antique railroad coaches dating to 1915 and earlier.
+This 11 mi round trip route allows museum visitors to experience a train excursion aboard antique railroad coaches dating to 1915 and earlier.
 Trains are scheduled either Saturday, or Saturday and Sunday depending on the time of year, with chartered or special trains on various days.
 The railroad typically carries over 60,000 passengers per year.
 The railroad hosts several special events, such as the Day Out with Thomas event every July.
 Other events include Christmas & Halloween trains, wine tasting specials, and chartered excursions such as educational trains and corporate events.